AudioProgrammingD/WindowsAudioManager/README.md

 It wraps the Windows Core Audio APIs (COM-based) to provide a simple, modern, and safe interface for:

-- 🔎 Enumerating audio devices
+- 🔎 Enumerating playback and recording devices
-- ✅ Switching the system default output device
+- ✅ Switching default playback or input device
-- 🔇 Muting specific or default devices
+- 🔇 Muting/unmuting specific or default devices
-- 📊 Retrieving detailed audio format metadata
+- 📊 Fetching audio format metadata (bit depth, sample rate, channels)

 Built with **RAII-compliance**, **static/dynamic library support**, and modularity in mind — perfect for integrating into modern C++ applications or tools.